-You’re not going to have to stop the whole concert just to tune down to a drop D; instead, with a clip on tuner, you’ll just need to take a few seconds to drop your tuning and you’re all set to go to play.
+You’re not going to have to stop the whole concert just to tune down to a drop D; instead, with a clip-on tuner, you’ll just need to take a few seconds to drop your tuning and you’re all set to go to play.

-However, using a clip on guitar tuner from just anywhere isn’t going to do you any good.
-You are going to need a reliable, lightweight, accurate, and easy to use clip on tuner if you want to purchase yourself a clip on tuner that will really put in work.
+However, using a clip-on guitar tuner from just anywhere isn’t going to do you any good.
+You are going to need a reliable, lightweight, accurate, and easy-to-use clip-on tuner if you want to purchase yourself a clip-on tuner that will really put in work.

 All of the clip on guitar tuners that I have listed here have all been put to the test by myself personally, based upon their accuracy, durability, weight, and functionality.

-Clip on guitar tuners are the most popular types of tuner on the market because they are easy to use and are very flexible when it comes to their versatility.
-A guitar player will clip the tuner onto the headstock of their guitar, which allows the tuner to use its piezo sensors that pick up the vibrations with a high sensitivity, from the notes your guitar is playing.
+Clip-on guitar tuners are the most popular types of tuner on the market because they are easy to use and are very flexible when it comes to their versatility.
+A guitar player will clip the tuner onto the headstock of their guitar, which allows the tuner to use its piezo sensors that pick up the vibrations with high sensitivity, from the notes your guitar is playing.